-In the spirit of the holidays, to keep me busy so I don’t think too much.
+In the spirit of the holidays and to keep me busy, so I don’t think too much.
 I am going to post as many holiday-ish recipes as I can this month.
 They will mostly be baking recipes and candies.

 There will be nothing nasty like fruitcake or divinity.
 Of course, nasty is relative, and I love hard Christmas candies.
 As well as its counterpart, called ribbon candy, anyone who says it is “granny candy” or that it is not good is flat-out wrong.
 Don’t argue.
 You are wrong.